zippyy/trauma/content/post/Homesick-and-FOMO/index.md

 categories: []
 author: ""
 cover: ""
 description: "Today one of my best friends is getting married to his high school sweetheart.
 I'm missing it.
 Insert ugly crying images now.
-I'm so heartbroken to miss it."
+I'm so heartbroken to miss it..."
 pagebundles: true
 ---